ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 - `.amp-next-page-footer-image` for the link image
 - `.amp-next-page-footer-text` for the link text

-### Styling the default separator
+### Style the default page separator

-The default separator (shown between article recommendations) is a simple gray hairline, although this can be customized through CSS by applying styles to the `.amp-next-page-separator` class, templating the separator allows for more flexibility in styling and allows the integration of the title, image and URL of the upcoming article into the separator's appearance.
+The default separator (shown between article recommendations) is a simple gray horizontal rule, although this can be customized through CSS by applying styles to the `.amp-next-page-separator` class, templating the separator allows for more flexibility in styling and allows the integration of the title, image and URL of the upcoming article into the separator's appearance.

 ## Analytics

-Full support for analytics is included on the host page as well as subsequently loaded articles.
-It is recommended to simply use the same analytics triggers used on standalone articles (including scroll-bound triggers).
-However, a single custom analytics event is also provided on the host page to indicate transitioning between pages.
-This event can be tracked in the [amp-analytics](https://amp.dev/documentation/components/amp-analytics) config:
+The `<amp-next-page>` component supports analytics on the hosted page as well as on subsequently loaded articles.
+We recommend using the same analytics triggers used on standalone articles, including scroll-bound triggers.
+Two custom analytics events are also provided on the host page to indicate transitioning between pages.
+These events can be tracked in the [amp-analytics](https://amp.dev/documentation/components/amp-analytics) config as follows:

 | Event                  | Fired when                                                       |
 | ---------------------- | ---------------------------------------------------------------- |